 The first logical step in eliminating cockroaches from your home focuses on the places cockroaches are most likely to call your home their home.
 Ever wonder where these cockroaches come from when they suddenly appear in your house?
 Check these places.

 In particular, kitchen appliances, such as your microwave, your fridge, and your oven, along with toasters, coffee makers and other countertop appliances as they can attract cockroaches.
 And why not?
-What’s not to like?
-Warmth, moisture and a great place to grab a bite of leftover food debris make your kitchen appliances highly sought after in roach real estate preferences.
+What's not to like?
+Warmth, moisture and a great place to grab a bite of leftover food debris make your kitchen appliances highly sought after in cockroach real estate preferences.
 However, other places in your kitchen will work just as well.

 With the ability to flatten themselves and slide through the tiniest crevices, cockroaches can find spilled food and crumbs in your kitchen cabinets, no problem.
 Dark, undisturbed cupboards, such as a dried-good pantry offer cockroach retreats from the hustle and bustle of the more active areas of your kitchen.
 After all, food and moisture aren't that far away anywhere in kitchens.
 How about the sink?
 Food scraps left on dishes and lingering in sinks make excellent finds, along with a water source, as well.
 You and your family snacking anywhere can be a plus for cockroaches.